Skip to main content

 Reset GPIO

 You can reset the Omega2/2+ using GPIO38.
-When plugged into a dock, such as an Expansion Dock, this GPIO provides various functions to the reset button found on docks.
+When plugged into an Omega2 Eval Board or an Omega2 Dock, such as an Expansion Dock, this GPIO provides various functions to the reset button found on Docks.

 • Single quick button press – triggers a reboot command.